wp-plugins/zemanta/readme.txt

 = Do you care about copyright? =

 Yes, very much.
 Content that we are recommending is copyright cleared - either licensed as Creative Commons and similar or approved by stock photo providers.
-However we can only inform you about the license and it is your decision whether it is acceptable to you.
+However we can only inform you about the license and it is your decision whether it is acceptable to you to use in your post.

 = How do I get my blog linked to by other bloggers in your network? =

-Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-articles-pool)), if another blogger is writing about something that is relevant to you, we will recommend your article to them.
+Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-articles-pool)), if another blogger is writing about something that is relevant to you, we will recommend your posts to them.
 You can find out who has linked to you through your Zemanta dashboard.

 = I have another question =